Skip to main content

 Detailed Description

-The Sandia model uses an exponential relationship, calculating surface temperature first: Tm=Geffea+bvw+TaT_m = G_{eff} \cdot e^{a + b \cdot v_w} + T_a where:
+The Sandia model calculates back-of-module surface temperature using an empirical exponential relationship for thermal losses with conductive and convective contributions: Tm=GPOA,front,effea+bvw+TaT_m = G_{POA,front,eff} \cdot e^{a + b \cdot v_w} + T_a where:

 Module TypeaabbΔTcm\Delta T_{c-m} (°C)